 By running the Python code, the example measurements depicted below were obtained.
 The scope measurements below show measurement results obtained using two AWG M3202A with -HV1 option.
-In the scope measurement we can observe the two synchronized FP trigger pulses (yellow and green waveforms) output in a synchronized manner by two independent AWG instruments.
+In the scope measurement, we can observe the two synchronized FP trigger pulses (yellow and green waveforms) output in a synchronized manner by two independent AWG instruments.
 The FP trigger pulses are followed by two waveforms (red and blue waveforms) triggered by the "AWG Trigger" action executed from the HVI sequence.
+The execution can be repeated for a number of synchronized loops that can be configured by the user by setting the num_loops property of the ApplicationConfig class.

-AWG Trigger Delay
+NOTE AWG Trigger Delay

-Please note that the HVI sequences represented in the HVI diagram contained in the next section specify the "AWG Trigger" instruction 10 ns after the the "FP Trigger OFF" instruction.
+Please note, the HVI sequences represented in the HVI diagram contained in the next section specify the "AWG Trigger" instruction 10 ns after the "FP Trigger OFF" instruction.
 However, users must take into account that the AWG instrument requires time to process the AWG trigger action and propagate the command through its digital HW before the first waveform sample can appear at the AWG output.
-This processing time can be called AWG Trigger Delay and it explains why in the previously presented scope measurements there is a delay of about 150-170 ns between the FP trigger falling edge and the first sample of the Gaussian waveform generated by the AWG.
-For exact values of AWG Trigger Delay and other AWG specs please consult the documentation of Keysight M3xxxA AWGs
+This processing time can be called AWG Trigger Delay, and it explains why in the previously presented scope measurements there is a delay of about 150-170 ns between the FP trigger falling edge and the first sample of the Gaussian waveform generated by the AWG.
+For exact values of AWG Trigger Delay and other AWG specs, please consult the documentation of Keysight M3xxxA AWGs available on www.keysight.com.

-Getting Started with HVI Application Programming Interface (API)
+HVI Application Programming Interface (API): Detailed Explanations

 PathWave Test Sync Executive implements the next generation of HVI technology and delivers the HVI Application Programming Interface (API).
-This section explains how to implement the use case of this programming using HVIAPI.
-The sequence of operations executed by each of the instruments using HVI technology are explained in the flow charts below: Every HVI statement is presented below with a letter referencing to the equivalent block in the HVI flowchart, to facilitate users to understand the new model.
-The programming is parametrized to run on an arbitrary number of AWGs.
-All AWGs opened in the programming are automatically added to the HVI sequence.
+This section explains how to implement the use case of this programming example using HVI API.
+The sequence of operations executed by each of the instruments using

+HVI technology is explained in the diagram below.
+The diagram depicts the HVI sequences executed within this programming example and the HVI statements used to program the sequences.
+Every HVI statement is described in detail later in this section, referencing with a letter the equivalent block in the HVI diagram and explaining in detail the corresponding HVI API code block and the HVI functionalities that it implements.